 Simone Martini and the Lorenzetti brothers

-After having seen the works of the “Patriarch” Duccio, it will be the turn of the painters of the next generation, in the same degree of fame as the master, such as Simone Martini, Pietro and Ambrogio Lorenzetti.
+After having seen the works of the “Patriarch” Duccio, with the Siena Pinacoteca guided tour will be the turn of the painters of the next generation, in the same degree of fame as the master, such as Simone Martini, Pietro and Ambrogio Lorenzetti.
 A substantial number of works of the two painter brothers are here preserved, some of which are great masterpieces that were once kept in churches and city offices, a manifestation of the great power reached by Siena in the first half of the fourteenth century.
 It will not seem real to find yourself in front of the great names and masterpieces of Sienese painting, still dazzling with gold as you will notice while you will be in front of these refined works.

 When we see the paintings of artists working after the plague of 1348, you will see that, contrary to popular belief, these paintings are distinguished by amazing artistic skills.
 It will then be the turn of the first great masters of the fifteenth century, where, although some formulas will seem the stereotypical repetition of the great fourteenth masters’ works, you will instead see how behind these polyptychs are hidden details of the anecdotic that will surprise you.
 Of the great painters of this century, little known in the history of art, you will be able to see personalities of great quality, such as Stefano di Giovanni known as Sassetta, with some panels of the Wool Guild Polyptych, one of the most praised works at the time.
 In addition to seeing the polyptychs by Sano di Pietro, one of the most present artists in the city, you can see how unfairly the fifteenth century is not so appreciated while there are refined paintings by Francesco di Giorgio Martini and Neroccio di Bartolomeo de’ Landi.